-The study looked at the visual and mental demands of using in-vehicle technology, as well as the time it took drivers to compete a task with these systems in 30 new 2017-model vehicles.
+The study looked at the visual and mental demands of using in-vehicle technology, as well as the time it took drivers to complete a task with these systems in 30 new 2017-model vehicles.
 The study included 120 drivers ages 21 to 36.
 Participants were asked to use voice command, touchscreen and other technologies to make a call, tune the radio, send a text or program their navigation system while driving.

 The Dangers of Distracted Driving